jarodholtz/OpenVans/README.md

 ### Inspiration

 Not everyone needs a full size, built out, luxury van that costs buckets of money.
 But they also might not want to sleep in a tent.
 They may need to carry a bunch of folks during the weekend, but get out for the night with just one other (or themselves!) for the weekend.
 Minivans are a great platform to cover all these needs without owning an extra vehicle or buying an RV.

+There currently seem to be a few ways people get these vehicles ready for camping.
+In one lane you have DIYers testing and developing something that works for them.
+And while there are oodles of photos and videos out there for inspiration, there is a lack of detailed plans to getting it done.
+Which leads to a lot of brewing your own, trial and error, and sometimes -- a lack of refinement.
+And I say that as someone notorious for #janky solutions.
+These camping setups range from super basic $50 jobs, to builds in the five-digits.
+My personal aim is for something in the "couple hundred dollars and couple days of labor" realm.

+In the other lane you have a bunch of really cool manufacturers making nice installs.
+Everything from stuff that is quick in and out to full permanent builds.
+These are really the cats meow, but they are often inaccessible because they're relatively expensive, require many skills/tools, and the plans aren't available (even for purchase.)